openSUSE-Rust/obs-service-cargo/README.md

 > [!IMPORTANT]
 > If you are not sure what to do, let a security expert assess and audit it for you by just pushing the new update.

+> [!IMPORTANT]
+> The `i-accept-the-risk` parameter is available and behaves the same either in **vendor** or **registry** methods.

+# Tips and Tricks

-## Using `cargotoml` parameter
+## Using the `cargotoml` parameter

+The `cargotoml` parameter is flexible.
+However, since it behaves differently between methods, let's discuss them.

+### With the vendor method

-Use only `cargotoml` in situations where you need to also vendor a subcrate.
-This is useful for certain projects with no root manifest like the warning below.
+Use only `cargotoml` in situations where you need to also vendor from a subproject.
+This is useful for certain projects that have manifest files that are not located at the top-most level directory of the project.

+Since this flag is can be used repeatedly, it's good to know that the **first** `cargotoml` flag is considered to be the location of the main `Cargo.toml`.
+Other
+`Cargo.toml` files are passed for ***syncing***.

 When adding a `cargotoml` parameter, make sure *it is after the root folder*.
-For example, your project has a root folder named `s390-tools`, and then you should omit `s390-tools` and proceed to the files or subfolders next to it.
+For example, your project has a top-level directory named `s390-tools`, and then you should omit `s390-tools` and proceed to the files or subdirectories next to it.
 So a manifest file located at `s390-tools/rust/utils/Cargo.toml` will have the following `cargotoml` parameter value of `rust/utils/Cargo.toml`.

 > [!WARNING]